HaraldWalker/user-agent-utils/README.md

 EOL WARNING
 -----------
-This library has reached end-of-life!
+This library has reached end-of-life and will not see regular updates any longer.

-Version 1.20 is the last official release.
+Version 1.20 was the last official release.

 PULL REQUESTS WILL NOT BE PROCESSED.